informatics-isi-edu/deriva-docs/docs-src/_build/html/_sources/platform.md.txt

 ### Desktop clients (deriva-qt)

-DERIVA provides Graphical User Interface tools for submitting data to a DERIA framework:
+DERIVA provides Graphical User Interface tools for submitting data to a DERIA platform:

 * An Authentication Agent that connects with your DERIVA security credentials
 * File Upload for uploading data from your local environment.
 This tool is best when your uploading from your own computer and it's not a very large amount of data.